0xdeafcafe/gmusic_wp/src/To Do.md

 ###User Experience
-- Disable pressing back when the user signed in/updated the cache
+- Disable pressing back when the user signed in/updated the cache.
+- Message when list viewers are empty.
+- Multu-selector colour on light themes (force white)

 ###Other Errors
-- Authorization checks on going to/from pages when chaning credentials
+- Authorization checks on going to/from pages when chaning credentials.